Butler University Data & Information Overview

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-This is a decrease from the 4 students who took online classes the previous year.
+In 2019-2020, 431 students took at least one online class at Butler University.
+This is an increase from the 118 students who took online classes the previous year.

 If you’re considering Butler University, here are some more schools you may be interested in knowing more about.